Cursed (2005 film): Home media

 When released on DVD in the United States on June 21, 2005, two versions were available: the original theatrical version (rated PG-13; 97 minutes), and also an unrated version which contains the footage cut to obtain a PG-13 rating and runs approximately two minutes longer than the original release.
 In Canada, Alliance Atlantis released the unrated (marketed as "Uncensored") version only on DVD (as opposed to Dimension Home Video in the United States) and the DVD cover was changed to match the original theatrical poster.

-In 2005, Dimension was sold by The Walt Disney Company, with Disney then selling off the parent label Miramax in 2010.
+In 2005, Dimension was sold from Disney to their original owners Harvey and Bob Weinstein when they left the company to form The Weinstein Company, with Disney then selling off the parent label Miramax in 2010.
 Miramax and the rights to the pre-October 2005 library of Dimension were subsequently taken over by private equity firm Filmyard Holdings that same year.
 Filmyard sublicensed the home video rights for several Dimension/Miramax titles to Echo Bridge Entertainment.
-The film received its Blu-ray release on September 11, 2012, through Echo Bridge Entertainment, in a double feature with another Wes Craven film, They (2002).
+The film received its Blu-ray release on September 11, 2012, through Echo Bridge Entertainment, in a double feature with another Wes Craven "presented" film, They (2002).
 The disc only contains the theatrical cut.

 Filmyard Holdings sold Miramax to Qatari company beIN Media Group in March 2016.
 In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's library and Dimension's pre-October 2005 library, after buying a 49% stake in Miramax from beIN.
 The film has been distributed by Paramount Pictures since April 2020.
 Paramount later included it in a collection titled "Paramount Scares", which included other horror films they owned, in addition to including it on their subscription streaming service Paramount+ and on their free streaming service Pluto TV.

 The film was released individually for the first time in the United States on Blu-ray by Shout Factory, under license from Paramount.
 This release occurred in April 2022 and featured both the theatrical and extended cut.

 Reception

 Box office

 Cursed opened in 2,805 theatres on February 25, 2005, taking $9,633,085 in its opening weekend and averaging a mild $3,434 per site.
 It placed fourth on the box office rankings, following Diary of a Mad Black Woman (opening that weekend as well), Hitch and Constantine.
-The following weekend, the movie crumbled 60%, grossing $3,867,052 and finishing seventh in the box office charts, with a 10-day sum of $15.3M.
+The following weekend, the movie declined 60%, grossing $3,867,052 and finishing seventh in the box office charts, with a 10-day sum of $15.3M.
 Box Office Guru dubbed the film's performance as "disappointing”.
 On its third week, the film placed tenth, falling 60% to $1,564,363 for a $17.7 total, marking its last week in the national top ten.
 Box Office Guru predicted a final gross of about $21 million.

 Cursed ended its theatrical run after 11 weeks on May 12, 2005, with a cumulative domestic gross of $19,297,522.
 An additional $10,324,200 internationally brought the worldwide total to $29,621,722.